 Decolonizing Yoga

-Since 2015 I’ve run a decolonizing yoga group - with permission from an authentic spiritual elder - to address the cultural appropriation of yoga.
+Since 2015 I’ve run a decolonizing yoga group - with permission from an authentic Hindu elder - to address the cultural appropriation of yoga.

 “The yoga industrial complex is a desecration of yoga that harms Hindus who are already suffering genocide every day.”